yetibot/yetibot/doc/GETTING_STARTED.md

 # Yetibot Getting Started

-To get a Yetibot running you need two things:
+To get a Yetibot running you need:

 1. Some config
+1. A Postgres database
 1. A way to run it

 ## Config